XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-deployment-manager.md

 - Verify Git credentials auto-validation
 - Select Import Uploads and Appfiles where appropriate
 - Execute deployment to test Git integration
+  - *Note: In order for an entity to be exportable, it needs to have a category assigned outside of My Sandbox.*

 ### 7. Approve Pull Request in Git